 - 1. Other Regulations.
 Fences shall comply with the setback requirements below, unless a greater setback is required by an operative plan, an adopted policy, or a condition of project approval. - 2.
 Subdivision Approval Conditions.
 In certain circumstances, such as at the rear of landscape easements, fence locations are identified as part of the subdivision approval process.
 In such cases and in the potential case of conflict with this section, the map conditions of approval shall govern. - 3.
+Intersection Visibility.
+At intersections of streets, alleys, and driveways within traffic site areas, fences may not exceed three feet in height per Section 15-1618, Intersection Visibility. - 4.
 Street-Facing References.
-Street-facing includes all roadways, including highways. - 4.
+Street-facing includes all roadways, including highways. - 5.
 Parking Lot Entrances.
 Fence and gate locations may need to provide greater setbacks than those listed in this section to allow for vehicle stacking.
-This includes fencing that limits access to parking lots. - C. Fence Height and Locations for Single-Family Homes. - 1.
-Front Yards. - a.
-Wrought Iron or Tubular Steel.
-A fence up to four feet in height may be installed within any required front yard setback.
-Fences must be open a minimum of 80 percent (e.g., no more than 20 percent opaque) to allow for the passage of light and air.
+Fencing that limits access to parking lots may require a greater setback as that prescribed below to allow for the stacking of vehicles.